 - All permits and camping charges

-Your fee usually does not include expenses incurred in getting to and from the base camp or your personal equipment, such as your backpack, shoes or clothing.
+Your fee usually does not include expenses incurred to and from the base camp or your equipment, such as your backpack, shoes or clothing.

 Sign up for our much loved Weekly Mailer